hiratsuka-r/hiratsuka-r/README.md

 </p>
 <p>
 My hobbies are swimming, kimono and brewing tea.<br>
-I love to be excited.
+I like adventure and excitement!
 Nice to meet you!
 </p>

 ## Languages and Tools